 Black Moss uses narrative literature and poetry to chronicle the events, lives and experiences unique and important to Canadians.
 The Family Farm is one of the first three of these themed explorations that can be found in Poetry in Life on this site.

 “great interns, great book of poetry, great publishing house…” – Percy Hatfield, MPP Windsor-Tecumseh

-People from cities across Canada and as far away as Thailand attended the virtual launch of Bruce Meyer’s new book Grace of Falling Stars Wednesday evening.
+People from cities across Canada and as far away as Thailand attended the virtual launch of Bruce Meyer’s new book Grace of Falling Stars on April 7.
 The launch was arranged and promoted by Black Moss Press interns who are enrolled in the publishing program at the University of Windsor.
-Almost 200 people attended the event.
+Almost 200 people attended the event, which received rave reviews.